Home » Recipes » Easy Pumpkin Focaccia Bread (Focaccia alla Zucca)

 Instructions

-1. Steam the kabocha squash.
-Steam the squash in a bamboo steamer (or using another steamer insert) over a pot with an inch or two of boiling water.
-Alternatively, you may steam the squash on high for 8 minutes in a microwave-safe glass bowl by adding 2 tablespoons of water to the bowl with the pumpkin and covering it with microwave-safe cling film.
+1. Steam the kabocha squash. (*Skip this step if using canned pumpkin.)
+Steam the squash in a bamboo steamer (or using another steamer insert) over a pot with an inch or two of boiling water. *Alternatively, steam the squash on high for 8 minutes in a microwave-safe glass bowl by adding 2 tablespoons of water to the bowl with the pumpkin and covering it with microwave-safe cling film.

-4. Combine dry ingredients + squash purée.
-Combine the squash purée and the flour mixture until incorporated.
-Add just enough of the water to make a cohesive somewhat sticky dough.
-Cover the mixture and let rest for 15 minutes.
+3. Combine the dry ingredients and squash purée.
+In the bowl of a stand mixer, combine the flour mixture and squash purée just until combined adding just enough of the water to make a cohesive somewhat sticky dough.
+Cover the mixture and let it rest for 15 minutes.

-5. Add salt.
+4. Add salt.
 Add the salt to 1/2 tablespoon of water and stir to dissolve.
-Add the saltwater to the dough and using your hands, squish it into the focaccia dough until combined.
+Add the salt water to the dough and using your hands, squish it into the focaccia dough until combined.
 Cover and let rest 15 minutes.
 Add 1 heaping tablespoon of olive oil, and combine using your hands.
 Rest another 15 minutes.

-6. Fold the dough + rest (1st folds).
+5. Fold the dough and rest (1st fold).
 Using your hand, pull one side of the dough up and over to the opposite side.
 Repeat 4 times in order to “fold” all 4 sides of the dough.
 Cover and rest 40 minutes.

-8. Fold the dough + add dough to the pan (last folds).
-Prepare a 9×13 inch (25x35cm)aluminum baking pan by rubbing it liberally with olive oil being sure to cover the bottom and the sides.
-Dust the bottom of the pan with about 1 to 1 1/2 tablespoons of semolina flour.
-Repeat the folds on the focaccia dough one last time gathering it up into a ball and adding it to the prepared baking pan.
+7. Fold the dough and add the dough to the pan (last folds).
+Prepare a 9×13 inch (25x35cm) aluminum baking pan by rubbing it liberally with olive oil being sure to cover the bottom and the sides.
+Dust the bottom of the pan with about 1 tablespoon of semolina flour.
+Repeat the folds one last time in the bowl, then gather it into a ball and add it to the prepared baking pan.
 Using oiled hands, press fingertips into the dough spreading it out as much as you can without tearing the dough.
-It won’t fill out all of the baking pan at this point and that’s ok.
-Cover with cling film or kitchen towel and let rise 40-60 minutes or until dough is relaxed and doubled.
+It won’t stretch to fill out the entire baking pan at this point and that’s ok.
+Cover with cling film or damp kitchen towel and let rise 40 to 60 minutes or until the dough is relaxed and has doubled in size.

 Notes